This post may contain affiliate links. Please see our disclosure policy.

 The result is translucent golden jelly with a delicate nectarine flavor that tastes like bottled summer sunshine.

 Here in Vermont, stone fruits like nectarines have a short season, so when they come in, we buy them in bulk.
-I usually make my favorite nectarine jam each year, but this season I branched out and tried canning nectarines slices with the peel on (since you don’t have to peel them like when you’re canning peaches) and making nectarine pie filling.
+I usually make a batch of nectarine jam each year, but this season I branched out and tried canning nectarine slices with the peel on (since you don’t have to peel them like when you’re canning peaches) and making nectarine pie filling.

 My kids love jellies, so I tried this jelly on a whim, and I’m so glad I did.
 They absolutely love it, and it has a rich, pure nectarine flavor without the distraction of peels or chunks of fruit.
 Just silky smooth delicious.
 Now it’s become a staple in our preserving rotation whenever nectarines are available.